DanielMusau/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python import & modules
-Project aims to teach how to import functions, how to create modules and how to use command line arguments in Python
+This Project aims to teach how to import functions, how to create modules and how to use command line arguments in Python

 ## Files
 The following are files written in Python: